About Art Spark Texas

 Board of Directors

-Tanya Winters, President, Travis County Constable 5, Disabled Parking Enforcement Volunteer Coordinator
+Tanya Winters, Vice President, Travis County Constable 5, Disabled Parking Enforcement Volunteer Coordinator

 "I became affiliated with Art Spark Texas in 2005 through Actual Lives Austin where, during my first performance, I was so nervous that I read my poetry with my back to the audience.
 Eight years later, I am proud to say I’m a disability rights advocate, a dancer, a writer, and an actor.
 Art Spark Texas inspires me to believe in myself, and to learn more about my disability through working, moving & laughing with others who may or may not have disabilities.
 As a board member, I want to help others understand that disability is not a stigma to live under, but rather a strength to live by."